DjangoGirls/organizer-manual/attendees/README.md

 Some questions are not required.
 For example question 5 (age) is used only for making some statistics later.

 It is also a good idea to ask about the previous expereience in fields like: programming (any language), Python, CSS, HTML, Django, databases etc..
 Thank's to that you will be able to team up people based on how advance they are.

+## How to choose attendees?

+If you receive a lot of applications you will face very hard problem: who should you choose.
+It was very hard for us to decide, but we come up with a way to score applications.

+We had four people scoring applications.
+We used Andrew Godwin's Django app created especially for this purpose.
+You can find it here: https://github.com/andrewgodwin/grorg.
+It is a good idea to ask Andrew directly about the app, especially if you have some funding from Django Software Foundation.

+### Scoring

+To ensure that the first score is not influenced by others, each person scored applications without knowing other three people scores.
+After making a first scored, one could see other marks.

+Order of application was also not determined - we scored in random order, so the probability that one person is scored higher/lower only because she was always on top/bottom of the list, was low.

+We scored each application from 1 to 5.

+Here is a list of things we took into account when scoring (suggested by Daniele Procida):

+* what is the realistic benefit to the applicant?

+* what is the realistic benefit to others?

+* does the applicant have clear, specific, concrete, realistic ideas about what to do with the knowledge?

+* does the applicant have clear, specific, concrete, realistic ideas about how she will share it?

+* do I feel the applicant really, really wants this opportunity, or is it just an interesting offer to her?

+* what is a overall value-for-money, if the applicant is asking for funds?

+* what is my overall feeling about the application?

+As you can see, there were a lot of points we took into account when scoring.
+It was very, very hard to get in.
+If the application was not very detailed - the chance to be accepted was very low.
+But writing a lot was not a recipe for success.
+We looked for concrete ideas and commitments in applications.

+## Acceptance/reject e-mails

+Make sure you write to all people who have applied - not only to those who get in.
+It is as easy as sending the same thing to all e-mail addresses.
+Just make sure to put addresses as Bcc, so they are hidden to other people who receive the e-mail.

+It's a good idea to create a waiting-list.
+We informed them that they didn't get in, but they were very close and asked them if they will be interested to join if some spot will be free.

+## People resigning

+We had a number of people who said they will not manage to come even though they confirmed their attendence before.
+The waiting list worked very well in this scenario.

+Be prepared to have some last minute (one day before the workshops) quitter.
+It's normal.
+As long as you have people who can use the spot - it is fine.